chentzutung205/AutoDrive-ObjectFollower/README.md

 # Object Follower

-This project is a part of the larger Autonomous Vehicle initiative.
+This milestone is a part of the Autonomous Vehicle project.
 BB-8, affectionately known as "Beebee-Ate," is a lovable and intelligent droid character from the __Star Wars__ franchise.
 Inspired by this iconic character, our robot BB-8 is designed to navigate and interact with its environment, showcasing advanced capabilities in object tracking and autonomous navigation.

 ## Overview